Skyfighter64/Arduino-ALUP/README.md

 3. To execute your subprogram, send a frame using the ID to the microcontroller.
 For more information on how to execute subprograms, see the documentation of the used master device implementation.

+## Time Drift Correction

+To correct the constant drift of the internal clock, measure the drift correction factor over multiple hours (eg. using the test script from ALUP-Controller) and enter it in `ALUP/Time.h` for `TIME_CORRECTION_FACTOR`

 ## Usage

 Connect the microcontroller to the PC using a USB cable.